 - If they’re 55 or over

-- If they are – or someone they care for is – experiencing domestic violence.
+- Domestic violence victim, – or someone they know is experiencing domestic violence

 Many Awards and enterprise agreements also provide for flexible work for employees and businesses they cover, so you’ll need to take these into account too.